timdadd/simpleblockchain/README.md

 # The Blockchain Bar

-This is me just running through this very nice tutorial.
-Making a few changes on the way

-Download the eBook from: [https://web3.coach#book](https://web3.coach#book)
+Download the eBook from: [https://web3.coach#book](https://web3.coach#book) and enjoy building a blockchain solution.

 If you follow the chapters you can test the scenarios with `./test.sh`